 If you’ve done any air conditioning or heat pump shopping recently you’ve probably run into the term SEER.
+Then your next response was likely: What is SEER?
 In the midst of a bunch of other technical terminology that was unfamiliar, you may or may not have had this acronym unpacked for you.
-In an effort to simplify what can sometimes be a complicated process, I wanted to walk through SEER ratings briefly, so your purchase will hopefully be more straight forward.
+In an effort to simplify what can sometimes be a complicated process, I wanted to walk through these ratings briefly, so your purchase will hopefully be more straight forward.

 So what’s that mean to you?
 Well, as you may have seen in your estimate, the baseline efficiency is now 13 SEER.
 With each +1 SEER, you should expect around a 10% increase in efficiency.